-If you asked what breakfast means for me, I wouldn’t even think of eggs and bacon, cheese toast, or oatmeal.
-Not at all.
-Rather, I would think of waffles, sweet muesli, or pancakes.
-And if my morning is going to get off to a good start, they better be served with whipped cream and bananas!
+If you asked what I want for breakfast, I wouldn’t even think of eggs and bacon, cheese toast, or oatmeal.
+Nope.
+Rather I would think of waffles, sweet muesli, or pancakes.
+And if my morning is going to get off to a good start, they better be served with whipped cream and bananas.

-Although classic pancakes are made with milk, buttermilk pancakes are becoming more popular in cafes and restaurants.
-The buttermilk helps to make the pancake more tender, moist, and fluffy while adding richness and a slight tang.
-These pancakes are kind of spongy, but in a good way.
-If you find you don’t like the taste or texture buttermilk gives, regular milk creates a nice subtle flavor that compliments any topping.
+Classic pancakes are made with milk, but buttermilk pancakes are becoming more popular.
+The buttermilk helps to make the pancake more tender, moist, thick, and fluffy while adding richness and a slight tang.
+If you find you don’t like the taste buttermilk gives, regular milk creates a nice subtle flavor that compliments any topping.
 I like both options depending on what I’m serving them with.

 - 1 cup (140 grams/5 ounces) all-purpose flour, sifted